Steel Battalion: Line of Contact: Campaign mode

 Vertical Tanks are classed across several different performance specifications, with the most generalized being Generation.
-1st Generation VTs are generally slower and less unresponsive, have lower armour ratings, firepower, or range.
+1st Generation VTs are generally slower, less responsive, and have lower armor ratings, firepower, or range.
 These units are generally very cheap in comparison to the later generations and are easily disposable on the battlefield.
-2nd Generation VTs have increased armour, speed, and performance capabilities.
+2nd Generation VTs have increased armor, speed, and performance capabilities.
 3rd Generation VTs are the epitome of VT design and performance, but also very expensive to field.
 The loss of 3rd generation machines within a battle would often result in defeat, however, fielding the 3rd generation VT afforded a team an advantage.

 Beyond the Generation classification, VTs are further broken down by role type, which included Standard Combat, Support (artillery), Assault (frontline combat), Scout (reconnaissance), and Light (typically fast hit-and-run assault VTs).

 Players participate in missions, the result of which determines the number of Supply and Command points they are awarded.
 Supply points are used to purchase additional Vertical Tanks from the Supply Bin of a pilot's respective faction.
 Command points are accrued and determine the rank of the pilot profile.

 The Supply Bin for each faction could contain both "mass-produced" and "limited-edition" Vertical Tanks.
 The mass-produced variety was in continuous availability, whereas the limited types could only be purchased if units were available.
 Typically, the more powerful and expensive VTs were classed as limited.
 Each VT had a serial number which marked it as unique, thus allowing players to "own" specific VTs within the game world.
 Due to a flawed resource management design in the programming of the Campaign server, there were no facilities for reallocating limited VTs back into the active pilot community.
 As a result of both normal player attrition and rampant use of 2 monthly Xbox Live trial cards, innumerable limited class VTs were forever locked up against pilot profiles for Xbox Live players who no longer actively played the game.
 This resulted in a massive shortage of limited VTs as the game world progressed.